BULLYING & HARASSMENT POLICY SAMPLE FOR HOTEL EMPLOYEES

 1. Definitions of Harassment:

-Sexual Harassment is defined as unwanted conduct based on a person’s gender which is offensive to the recipient, and which might threaten a persons job security or create a stressful, hostile or intimidating work environment.
+Sexual Harassment is defined as unwanted conduct based on a person’s gender that is offensive to the recipient, and which might threaten a person’s job security or create a stressful, hostile, or intimidating work environment.

-While it is generally regarded that sexual harassment is an offence committed by men against women, the evidence of recent years shows that men are also victims of this form of maltreatment.
+While it is generally regarded that sexual harassment is an offense committed by men against women, the evidence of recent years shows that men are also victims of this form of maltreatment.

 Sexual Harassment takes various forms, for example:

-Verbal – jokes, innuendo, requests for sexual favours, persisting in attempts to continue a relationship against the wishes of the other person.
+- Verbal – jokes, innuendo, requests for sexual favors, persisting in attempts to continue a relationship against the wishes of the other person.

 Harassment by Hotel Staff may include:

-Verbal harassment – offensive jokes about a person’s race or ethnic origin (which may include members of the travelling community), or their country of origin.
+Verbal harassment – offensive jokes about a person’s race or ethnic origin (which may include members of the traveling community), or their country of origin.